Changes to our services for residents

 The Coroner's Office remains accessible for all other services by email or telephone during normal office hours.
 For more information, see the Coroners Service page.

-In light of the seriousness of the situation, we are asking that you limit the number of immediate family attending to as few as possible with no more than ten.
-See the funerals service page for more information.
+In light of the seriousness of the situation, we are asking that you limit the number of immediate family attending to as few as possible with no more than thirty.

 Care for children and families

 As they cannot be accommodated under the current social distancing restrictions, we are not yet able to confirm when universal and drop-in sessions will restart at family centres.

 We will update the Buckinghamshire Family Information Service and Buckinghamshire Council websites when we have more information.

 Fostering Information Events are on hold for the time being.

 We will always need foster carers to come forward and are still here to talk to anyone considering fostering.
 Please do get in touch with the fostering team.

 Buckinghamshire Healthcare NHS Trust has made a number of temporary changes to their children and young people’s services.